ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 ###Configure a virtual host

-Declaring the `apache` class will create a default virtual host by setting up a vhost on port 80, listening on all interfaces and serving `$apache::docroot`.
+Declaring the `apache` class creates a default virtual host by setting up a vhost on port 80, listening on all interfaces and serving `$apache::docroot`.

 ```puppet
     class { 'apache': }